-- Swaps
+Swaps.

-- Swaptions
+- Swaptions.

-- Futures
+- Futures.

-- Index options
+- Index options.

-- Mortgage options
+- Mortgage options.

-Since we commenced operations in November 2007, we have focused our investment activities on acquiring Non-Agency and Agency RMBS and on purchasing residential mortgage loans that have been originated by select originators, including the retail lending operations of leading commercial banks.
-Our investment portfolio at December 31, 2013 was weighted toward Non-Agency RMBS.
-At December 31, 2013, based on the amortized cost balance of our interest earning assets, approximately 49.8% of our investment portfolio was Non-Agency RMBS, 36.1% of our investment portfolio was Agency RMBS, and 14.1% of our investment portfolio was securitized residential mortgage loans.
-At December 31, 2012, based on the amortized cost balance of our interest earning assets, approximately 50.3% of our investment portfolio was Non-Agency RMBS, 28.2% of our investment portfolio was Agency RMBS, and 21.5% of our investment portfolio was securitized residential mortgage loans.
-We expect that over the near term, our investment portfolio will continue to be weighted toward Non-Agency RMBS, subject to maintaining our REIT qualification and our 1940 Act exemption.
+We commenced operations in November 2007 and focus our investment activities primarily on acquiring Non-Agency and Agency RMBS and on purchasing residential mortgage loans that have been originated by select originators, including the retail lending operations of leading commercial banks.
+At December 31, 2014, based on the amortized cost balance of our interest earning assets, approximately 50% of our investment portfolio was Agency RMBS, 16% of our investment portfolio was Non-Agency RMBS, and 34% of our investment portfolio was securitized residential mortgage loans.
+At December 31, 2013, based on the amortized cost balance of our interest earning assets, approximately 50% of our investment portfolio was Non-Agency RMBS, 36% of our investment portfolio was Agency RMBS, and 14% of our investment portfolio was securitized residential mortgage loans.
+We expect that over the near term, our investment portfolio will continue to be weighted toward Non-Agency RMBS and residential mortgage loans, subject to maintaining our REIT qualification and our 1940 Act exemption.

 Following our initial public offering we initially engaged in transactions with residential mortgage lending operations of leading commercial banks and other originators in which we identified and re-underwrote residential mortgage loans owned by such entities, and purchased and securitized such residential mortgage loans ourselves.
 In the past we have also acquired formerly AAA-rated Non-Agency RMBS and immediately re-securitized those securities.
 We sold the resulting AAA-rated super senior RMBS and retained the rated or unrated mezzanine RMBS.
-More recently we have engaged in transactions with residential mortgage lending operations of leading commercial banks and other originators in which we identified and re-underwrote residential mortgage loans owned by such entities, and rather than purchasing and securitizing such residential mortgage loans ourselves, we and the originator or another entity, such as an investment bank, structured the securitization and purchased the resulting mezzanine and subordinate Non-Agency RMBS.
+More recently, we have engaged in transactions with residential mortgage lending operations of leading commercial banks and other originators in which we identified and re-underwrote residential mortgage loans owned by such entities and, through an intermediary, structured the securitization and purchased the resulting mezzanine and subordinate Non-Agency RMBS.

 Our investment decisions depend on prevailing market conditions and our business opportunities at such time and we expect that these will change over time.
 As a result, we cannot predict the percentage of our assets that will be invested in each asset class or whether we will invest in other classes of investments.
 We may change our investment strategy and policies without a vote of our stockholders.

 Our investment strategy is intended to take advantage of opportunities in the current interest rate and credit environment.
 We expect to adjust our strategy to changing market conditions by shifting our asset allocations across these various asset classes as interest rate and credit cycles change over time.
-We believe that our strategy, combined with FIDAC's experience, will enable us to pay dividends and achieve capital appreciation throughout changing market cycles.
+We believe that our strategy, combined with our Manager's experience, will enable us to pay dividends and achieve capital appreciation throughout changing market cycles.
 We expect to take a long-term view of assets and liabilities, and our reported earnings and estimates of the fair value of our investments at the end of a financial reporting period will not significantly impact our objective of providing attractive risk-adjusted returns to our stockholders over the long-term.